Neduba macneilli

 Identification

 Neduba macneilli can be distinguished from other Neduba through a combination of morphological traits, quantitative analysis of calling songs, and karyotype characteristics.
-The 2021 revision of the established species boundaries using these multiple of evidence.
+The 2021 revision of the established species boundaries using these multiple lines of evidence.
 Specific diagnostic features for N. macneilli are not detailed in available sources.

 Images